What is Steiner Education?

-The reasons for this have as much to do with the physical effects of the medium on the developing child as with the (to say the least) questionable content of much of the programming.
-Electronic media are believed by Waldorf teachers to seriously hamper the child’s sensory development and concentration, as well as interfering with the development of the child’s imagination — a faculty which is believed to be central to the healthy development of the individual.
-Computer use by young children is also discouraged.
+The reasons for this have as much to do with the physical effects of the medium on the developing child as with the the questionable content of much of the programming.
+Electronic media are believed to seriously hamper the child’s sensory development and concentration, as well as interfering with the development of the child’s imagination — a faculty which is believed to be central to the healthy development of the individual.

 Waldorf teachers are not alone in this belief.
 Several books have been written in recent years expressing concern with the effect of television on young children.
 See, for instance, Endangered Minds by Jane Healy, Four Arguments for the Elimination of Television by Jerry Mander, or The Plug-In Drug by Marie Winn.

-What kind of training do Waldorf teachers have?
+What kind of training do Steiner teachers have?

 Rudolf Steiner, speaking in Oxford in 1922, defined “three golden rules” for teachers:

 “To receive the child in gratitude from the world it comes from;

 to educate the child with love;

 and to lead the child into the true freedom which belongs to man.”

 Why do Steiner students stay with the same teacher for 6 years?